guguesser/corsika-workflow/README.md

-# corsika-workflow
+# Corsika-workflow
 Workflow for simulating, picturing, animating, and analyzing atmospheric showers

-## prerequisites for the correct functioning of the code:
+## Prerequisites for the correct functioning of the code:
 - Have CORSIKA 77500 installed;
 - Run 'workflow.py' in the 'run' folder;